Maternity Visitation Policies

 - Fathers may visit at any time and may remain in the room with the baby.
 Fathers must follow strict handwashing procedures.

 - After being screened for infectious diseases and instructed in handwashing techniques, visitors are permitted to visit mother and baby in the room.
 Only three (3) visitors are allowed in the room at any one time.
-If the baby's condition warrents, visitors may be restricted at any time.Visitors are reminded that new mothers need time for personal care, rest, and private visits with "Daddy" and the new baby.
+If the baby's condition warrents, visitors may be restricted at any time.Visitors are reminded that new mothers need time for personal care, rest, and private visits for parents and the new baby.

 - Sibling visitation is encouraged.
 Please make sure the general health of brothers and sisters is assessed for signs of illness before visiting the new baby.